-Holy Rosary Science Fair 2022
+Holy Rosary Science Fair 2023

-After two very eventful years we are very pleased to announce that Holy Rosary will once again be holding a whole school Science Fair.
-We are hoping for this year to be our biggest one yet!
+We are excited to announce that Holy Rosary will once again be holding a whole school Science Fair!
 Every student from Prep to Year 6 is encouraged to enter.
 It has been exciting to see our Holy Rosary Science Fair become bigger and bigger each year since our first Science Fair in 2017.
 This is a rewarding opportunity which allows students to pursue any area of science that interests them, and share their knowledge or findings with the rest of the school community.
 Science encompasses every part of our lives and any area of science can be used as inspiration for a science project.
 The best place to start is with your child's interests.

-Students may draw on inspiration from any field of science or they may like to follow this year's Science Talent Search topic - Glass: More than meets the eye.
-Over the next few weeks students will be exploring scientific discoveries in glass and light in their science classes.
+Students may draw on inspiration from any field of science or they may like to follow this year's Science Talent Search topic - Innovations: Powering Future Industries.
 Students are not limited to projects in this area, and are welcome to investigate any area of science they find interesting.
 See more information about this year's Science Fair at the end of this newsletter or on our website.

-Inspiration may be taken from keywords relevant to this year's topic; Glass recycling • Chemically resistant glass • optical fibres • bioactive glass • optoelectronics • transformative glass • glass technology or innovations
+Inspiration may be taken from keywords relevant to this year's topic; Innovations • Robots • AI • technology • sustainable future • sustainable agriculture •